borkod/CYC2025/presentation.md

 - OIDC tokens are short-lived and can be dynamically scoped, reducing the risk of stale or overly broad permissions that are common with IAM access keys.

 -->
+## Better Alternative: OIDC

-## OIDC enables federated identity management across applications and services
+### OIDC enables federated identity management across applications and services

 - Provides identity verification using tokens
 - Enables fine-grained authorization using claims and scopes